bruderstein/PythonScript/docs/source/scintilla.rst

    Get the size of the dots used to mark space characters.

    See Scintilla documentation for `SCI_GETWHITESPACESIZE <http://www.scintilla.org/ScintillaDoc.html#SCI_GETWHITESPACESIZE>`_

-.. method:: editor.setStyleBits(bits)

-   Divide each styling byte into lexical class bits (default: 5) and indicator bits (default: 3).
-If a lexer requires more than 32 lexical states, then this is used to expand the possible states.

-   See Scintilla documentation for `SCI_SETSTYLEBITS <http://www.scintilla.org/ScintillaDoc.html#SCI_SETSTYLEBITS>`_

-.. method:: editor.getStyleBits() -> int

-   Retrieve number of bits in style bytes used to hold the lexical state.

-   See Scintilla documentation for `SCI_GETSTYLEBITS <http://www.scintilla.org/ScintillaDoc.html#SCI_GETSTYLEBITS>`_

 .. method:: editor.setLineState(line, state)